I couldn’t imagine a world without chocolate or cake!

 Christmas is the same.
 When I was asked recently what my husband and I gave each other for Christmas I mentioned the few small gifts we exchanged and received a look of almost sympathy that I didn’t get receive more gifts as they rattled off expensive gift after expensive gift that they’d received.
 But Christmas, as with Easter, to me, is never about gifts and what you receive.
 It’s about slowing down, switching off and spending meaningful time with those that you truly love.

 And one of the things I truly love, apart from my wonderful husband, of course, is a good chocolate cake.
-This Vegan chocolate cake is deep, dark, rich and sexy.
-It’s so good you’d never ever know it was anything but a great chocolate cake.
-It’s moist, dense and has a beautifully tender crumb, and topped with a vegan chocolate ganache frosting, it’s absolutely to die for.
+This vegan chocolate cake is deep, dark, rich and sexy.
+It’s so good you’d never ever know it was dairy free, egg free and vegan.
+This vegan chocolate cake is moist, dense and has a beautifully tender crumb, and topped with a vegan chocolate ganache frosting, it’s absolutely to die for.

-Make it now, make it at Easter, or make it for someone you love, just because.
+Make this vegan chocolate cake now, make it at Easter, or make it for someone you love, just because.

 - 2 cups (275g) plain (all purpose) flour

 - ¾ cup (100g) cocoa powder

 - 2 tsp bicarbonate of (baking) soda

 - 1¼ cups (320ml) sunflower oil